simsam8/inf265_project3/report.md

 ![Training and validation accuracy of selected model](images/conjugation_accuracy.png){ width=60% }

-Time is taken on the whole training function, which includes computing loss and accuracy for both training and validation.
+For each model, we time the training process and compute the loss and accuracy for both training and validation sets.
-We see that in Figure 9, AttentionMLP is by far the slowest architecture to train, followed by ConjugationRNN, and then SimpleMLP.
+As seen in Figure 9, `AttentionMLP` is by far the slowest architecture to train, followed by `ConjugationRNN`, and then `SimpleMLP`.
+This is largely due to the computational complexity of training attention mechanisms.

-The computational complexity of attention mechanisms are larger than that of RNNs, which in turn increases the training time.

 ![Average training times for architectures](images/conjugation_training_times.png){ width=60% }